Agroecology: Europe

-The European Commission supports the use of sustainable practices, such as precision agriculture, organic farming, agroecology, agroforestry and stricter animal welfare standards through the Green Deal and the Farm to Fork Strategy.
+The European Commission supports the use of sustainable practices such as agroecology through the Green Deal and the Farm to Fork Strategy.
+It provides guidance on such practices in its Operational guide on agroecology.

 Debate

 Academic research areas that focus on topics related to agriculture or ecology, such as agronomy, veterinary science, environmental science, and others, are heatedly debating which model of agriculture or agroecology should be supported through policy.
 Agricultural departments of different countries support agroecology to varying degrees, with the UN perhaps its most prominent proponent.
+Debates around agroecology often reflect broader tensions in land and resource management, and Puerto Rico offers several examples of these dynamics.
+In recent years, conflicts have emerged over the conversion of agricultural land for large-scale solar energy projects, raising concerns among local farmers and environmental groups about food security, land sovereignty, and long-term projects of fertile soil.